nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

-Duke will acknowledge the added task and display the updated number of tasks
+Nova will acknowledge the added task and display the updated number of tasks

 ```
 I have added this task: